 - -P Prune empty directories.
-See Section 7.3 [Removing directories], page 55. - -p Pipe the files retrieved from the repository to standard output, rather than writing them in the current directory.
+See Section 7.3 [Removing directories], page 59. - -p Pipe the files retrieved from the repository to standard output, rather than writing them in the current directory.
 Available with the checkout and update commands. - -R Process directories recursively.
-This is on by default.
+This is the default for all CVS commands, with the exception of ls & rls.

-Available with the following commands: annotate, checkout, commit, diff, edit, editors, export, rdiff, remove, rtag, status, tag, unedit, update, watch, and watchers.
+Available with the following commands: annotate, checkout, commit, diff, edit, editors, export, ls, rdiff, remove, rls, rtag, status, tag, unedit, update, watch, and watchers.

+-r tag

--r tag Use the revision specified by the tag argument instead of the default head revision.
+Use the revision specified by the tag argument (and the date argument for the commands which accept it) instead of the default head revision.
 As well as arbitrary tags defined with the tag or rtag command, two special tags are always available: 'HEAD' refers to the most recent version available in the repository, and 'BASE' refers to the revision you last checked out into the current working directory.

-The tag specification is sticky when you use this with checkout or update to make your own copy of a file: CVS remembers the tag and continues to use it on future update commands, until you specify otherwise (for more information on sticky tags/dates, see Section 4.9 [Sticky tags], page 38).
+The tag specification is sticky when you use this with checkout or update to make your own copy of a file: CVS remembers the tag and continues to use it on future update commands, until you specify otherwise (for more information on sticky tags/dates, see Section 4.9 [Sticky tags], page 42).

-The tag can be either a symbolic or numeric tag, as described in Section 4.4 [Tags], page 34, or the name of a branch, as described in Chapter 5 [Branching and merging], page 41.
+The tag can be either a symbolic or numeric tag, as described in Section 4.4 [Tags], page 38, or the name of a branch, as described in Chapter 5 [Branching and merging], page 45.
+When tag is the name of a branch, some commands accept the optional date argument to specify the revision as of the given date on the branch.
+When a command expects a specific revision, the name of a branch is interpreted as the most recent revision on that branch.